fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

 netstat -ntl | grep 5181(2181)
 ```

+- If you want to deploy Kerberos, please refer to [Kerberos](../security/kerberos.en.md).

 ## Import Sample Data and Cube

 Run`$KYLIN_HOME/bin/sample.sh`, it will create three hive tables as a sample and import sample data to KAP.
 Then the sample project metadata will be imported as well, which includes model and cube definiton.